montefra/montefra.github.io/_posts/2017-05-11-virtualenv_anaconda.markdown

     pip install --user --upgrade numpy.

-However this newer version will shadow the system version making it hard (although not impossible) to use it.
+However this newer version will shadow the system version, making it hard (although not impossible) to use it.

-Given the fact that python imports the first matching package found in the ``sys.path`` it is non trivial to have multiple versions of the same package working at the same time.
-Two typical examples are:
+Given the fact that python imports the first matching package found in the ``sys.path``, it is non trivial to have multiple versions of the same package working at the same time.

-* you develop a package and want to be able to use the development version when updating it and the stable version for normal operations;
+> "Why would I want to do it?"

+Well, think about those two cases:

+* You develop and use a package: as you develop it, you need to be able to test it; on the other hand you likely want a stable version for your business or research.
+So either you keep switching and reinstalling your package (and it is as bad as it sounds) or you install the two versions in two different places and switch between the two.
-* you use two libraries that requires two different versions of the same dependence.
+* You use two libraries that requires two different versions of the same dependence <sup id="a1">[1](#f1)</sup>.

 ## Virtualenvs to the rescue

 Virtual environments are a solution to those problems.
 They are (more or less) isolated environments with functionalities to manipulate the python path on activation or deactivation.

-This functionality is provided by a number of packages, one of which is [``virtualenv``](https://virtualenv.pypa.io/).
+This functionality is provided by a number of packages: the most used is [``virtualenv``](https://virtualenv.pypa.io/).
 Starting with python 3.3 a similar package has been added to the standard library, under the [``venv``](https://docs.python.org/3/tutorial/venv.html ) name.

-After installing ``virtualenv`` following [these instructions](https://virtualenv.pypa.io/en/stable/installation/), one can proceed to create a new environment with the command:
+After installing ``virtualenv`` following [the instructions](https://virtualenv.pypa.io/en/stable/installation/), one can proceed to create a new environment with the command: